-An incredible variety of trees, amazing mountain vistas and beautiful wildflowers draw millions of visitors to the Great Smoky Mountains each year.
-While hiking, biking, horseback riding and scenic drives are great ways to enjoy the views, the best way to see all the things the Smokies has to offer is by air.
-From above, a 360 degree view is unbeatable.
-At Ober Gatlinburg, the Aerial Tramway gives guests just that.
-The large, glass windows let in fabulous views and lots of natural light.
+An incredible variety of trees, amazing mountain vistas, and beautiful wildflowers draw millions of visitors to the Great Smoky Mountains each year.
+While hiking, biking, horseback riding, and scenic drives are great ways to enjoy the views, the best way to see everything the Smokies has to offer is by air.
+From above, a 360-degree view is unbeatable, and the Gatlinburg Aerial Tramway gives guests just that!

-Heading from downtown on a regular basis, the Aerial Tramway is one of the largest aerial tramways in America.
-It features two 120-passenger counterbalanced cable cars that take passengers on a 2.1 mile ride up to the Ober Gatlinburg Resort.
-Year round, guests of all ages can take in the breathtaking sights of the Smokies.
-Spring and summer showcase lush green trees and bright flowers, winter provides sparkling icicles and fresh snow, and autumn brings changing leaves in vivid hues of orange, yellow and red.
-The Aerial Tramway is a fun, safe ride for kids and adults of all ages, and it's a really fabulous way to get to all of Ober Gatlinburg's attractions.
+Heading from downtown on a regular basis, the Aerial Tramway in Gatlinburg, TN, is one of the largest aerial tramways in America, soaring over 11,000 feet high.
+It features two 120-passenger counterbalanced cable cars that take passengers (3,000+ daily!) on a 2.1-mile ride up to Ober Gatlinburg Amusement Park and Ski Area.
+Year-round, guests of all ages can take in the breathtaking sights of the Smokies through the large glass windows.

 A Few Things to Remember

 - The Aerial Tramway launches from the intersection of the Parkway and LeConte Street.

 - The adventure lasts 10 minutes, so take tons of photos while you can!

 - Early birds get the seats…as there are few.
 Late lovers stand.

 - Should you miss your intended ride, wait 20 minutes for the next departure.